Chinese Art Appraisal

 Appraisal Fees

-Is My Chinese Art Work Authentic?
+Is My Art Work Authentic?
 Can You Authenticate It for Me?

-Ultimately, neither we nor any other honest appraiser can guarantee 100% the authenticity of your Chinese art (although not all appraisers will admit this).
+Ultimately, neither Dr. Yang nor other honest art appraisers can guarantee 100% the authenticity of an artwork, although not all appraisers will admit this.
 Even the successful sale of a piece of art does not prove its authenticity.
-It is important to understand the inherent limitations of any art appraisal before paying for one.
+Therefore, it is important to understand the inherent limitations of any art appraisal before paying for one.

 Is My Art Worth the Money I Will Spend on an Art Appraisal?